killthekitten/kirshatrov-com/_posts/2016-09-05-rails-obstractions.md

 ---
 layout: post
-title: "When abstractions are wrong: ActionController::TestCase"
+title: "When abstraction is a mistake: ActionController::TestCase"
 date: 2016-09-05
 comments: true
 published: true